Universal Weak Semistable Reduction

 \end{section}

-\begin{section}{Globalizing} We are now ready to discuss the changes necessary to generalize the above construction in the toroidal case.
+\begin{section}{Globalizing} We are now ready to discuss the changes necessary to generalize the above construction to the toroidal case.
 Recall the relevant definitions from \cite{KKMS}.
 To any toroidal embedding $(X,U)$ there is associated a stratification, the strata being determined by the irreducible components of the divisor $X-U$.
-To each stratum $Y$, we associate a lattice
+For each stratum $Y$, we set

-The collection of the cones $\sigma^Y$ is a cone complex, which we denote by $C(X)$; the only contrast with the toric theory is that the cones do not all inhabit a single (canonical) lattice $N$.
+The collection of the cones $\sigma^Y$ together with their integral structure $N^Y$ is a cone complex, which we denote by $C(X)$; the only contrast with the toric theory is that the cones do not all inhabit a single (canonical) lattice $N$.
 Subdivisions of this cone complex correspond to birational modifications of $(X,U)$ which are the identity on $U$. \\

+At this point, it is useful to connect the theory of toroidal embeddings with the language of logarithmic geometry\footnote{We will not use logarithmic geometry in a deep way.
+However, to avoid the language completely would make the presentation of what follows unnecessarily cumbersome.
+The reader who wishes to circumvent the use of logarithmic geometry entirely should be able to prove all relevant statements by using analogous results in \cite{KKMS} without much difficulty.}.
+A toroidal embedding $(X,U)$ carries a canonical structure of a log scheme $(X,M_X)$, by setting

+Conversely, by the chart criterion of log smoothness of \cite{K}, it follows that a toroidal embedding without self intersection is the same thing as a fine, saturated (f.s.) log smooth log scheme $(X,M_X)$ with log structure defined on the Zariski site of $X$.
+The ``characteristic monoid'' $\ov{M}_X:= M_X/\mathcal{O}^*_X$ is a constructible sheaf, constant on the strata of the associated stratification of $(X,U)$; its value at the generic point $\eta_Y$ of a stratum $Y$ is

+By basic results in the theory of log smoothness, or, as shown directly in \cite{KKMS}, a toroidal embedding admits \'etale locally an \'etale map to a toric variety, and, on a stratum $Y$, even a smooth map to $\Spec k[M^Y]$.

+By a morphism of toroidal embeddings $(X,U) \rightarrow (Y,V)$ we will simply mean a morphism of the associated log schemes; concretely, this means a morphism $X \rightarrow Y$ that takes the subsheaf $M_Y$ of $\c{O}_Y$ defined above into $M_X$.
+The \emph{toroidal} morphisms of \cite{KKMS},\cite{AK} are the same as log smooth morphisms, defined by Kato in \cite{K}.
+We tend to prefer the latter terminology, as it has become more standard.
+The reader who prefers to avoid using logarithmic geometry can find a thorough treatment of toroidal morphisms in \cite[Section 1]{AK}. \\

-We make heavy use of the following observation, explained in \cite{KKMS}.
+We need the following observation, explained in \cite{KKMS}.
 We consider morphisms